dkeenan7/LyteFyba/PCB/Readme.txt

 it does.

 To recreate the Rotatables group:

 * Delete any previous Rotatables group.
 Do this by double clicking on the old group name to highlight the elements, right click on one, and choose Group / Ungroup.
 The group name should disappear from the interaction bar.
-* Show all layers except Top and Bottom Documentation, and ensure copper-pour-area outlines are displayed.
-(FIXME: how?
-Necessary?)
+* Show all layers except Top and Bottom Documentation.
+* Ensure only the copper-pour-area outlines are displayed, not their fills.
+Context menu in space and choose Clear Copper if necessary.
-* Make a rectangular selection from -2500,300 to 2400,-300.
-The -2500 and +2400 numbers are
+* Make a rectangular selection from -2500,300 to 2500,-300.
+The 2500 numbers are
-not critical, as long as everything it selected in the middle section.
+not critical, as long as everything is selected in the middle section.
 However the 300 numbers are critical.
-Using the arrow keys allows better accuracy and will (mostly) snap to grid
+Using the arrow keys allows better accuracy and will (mostly) snap to grid.
 * Add the thick red GND track north of the processor, and the thin red Vdd track south of R7, if necessary.
-Add 6 bypass resistors to the selection (easier with red layers off) Add 6 copper pour outlines to the selection (not the copper interior, just the outlines) Remove the board outline from the selection
+* Add all bypass resistors to the selection (easier with one layer displayed at a time).
+* Add all copper pour outlines associated with bypass resistors to the selection (not the copper interior, just the outlines).
+Ctrl-Shift-Clicking is useful here.
+* Remove the board outline, including the oval holes, from the selection.
+Ctrl-Shift-Clicking is useful here.
+* From the top and bottom silkscreens, deselect all text except component designators.
+* Deselect the arrows (objects can only be a member of one group).
+Leave the plus and minus signs selected.
-From the bottom silkscreen, deselect "Weber &", "Coulomb", "Digital", "CMU" Deselect everything from the top documentation layer, if necessary.
+* Deselect everything from the top and bottom documentation layers, if necessary.
+* Using the layers tab in the interaction bar, check each layer for items to deselect.
+* Select any tracks that connect selected objects.
+Ctrl-Shift-Clicking is useful here.
-Using the layers tab in the interaction bar, check each layer for items to deselect Context menu select "Group", uncheck "Tight" and give the group a name such as "Rotatables"
+* Context menu select "Group", uncheck "Tight" and give the group a name such as "Rotatables"

 Rotation Procedure
 ==================